New Muses Theatre Company is dedicated to producing intelligent, thought-provoking, and engaging theatre for a contemporary audience.

 About the Company

 New Muses Theatre Company was founded in 2009 by managing artistic director Niclas Olson with a contract to produce Oscar Wilde's The Importance of Being Earnest and Shakespeare's Hamlet at the Roxy Theater in Morton, WA.
-Over the next eight seasons, and counting, the company has produced works ranging from classics like Romeo and Juliet, Miss Julie, and Doctor Faustus to contemporary plays by Neil Labute, Wallace Shawn, and Michael Frayn in diverse cities including Seattle, Lakewood, and Tacoma.
+Over the next fourteen seasons, and counting, the company has produced works ranging from classics like Romeo and Juliet, Miss Julie, and Doctor Faustus to contemporary plays by Neil Labute, Wallace Shawn, and Michael Frayn in diverse cities including Seattle, Lakewood, and Tacoma.
 The company currently makes their home as resident artists of the Dukesbay Theater in Tacoma, WA.

 Full productions of classic and contemporary plays and musicals.
 Past highlights include William Shakespeare's Hamlet and Romeo and Juliet, Oscar Wilde's The Importance of Being Earnest, Henrik Ibsen's Ghosts and A Doll's House, Neil Labute's The Shape of Things, Wallace Shawn's The Fever, and Stephen Sondheim and James Lapine's Into the Woods.